 Even when the business process is correctly integrated, users tend to use it incorrectly, if they are not provided clear and detailed guidelines.
 It leads to the failure of an otherwise successful project.

-Usually, small companies don't have an entire IT department or even one specialist in this field, so when you're choosing a software, make sure you have a support package included from the vendor.
-Valuable options for your project success is to be able to purchase additional support, data import and implementation packages.
+Usually, small companies don't have an entire IT department or even one specialist in this field, so when you're choosing software, make sure you have a support package included from the vendor.
+Valuable options for your project success are to be able to purchase additional support, data import, and implementation packages.

 5. Integrate For The Future

-Composity ERP software is totally free for 3 users and is a great start for your ERP research.
+Composity ERP software is totally free and is a great start for your ERP research.